 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2022, Tokyu Fudosan Holdings reported total greenhouse gas emissions of approximately 139,900,000 kg CO2e, which includes both Scope 1 and Scope 2 emissions.
-The company has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its entire value chain by FY2050.
-For the near term, Tokyu Fudosan Holdings has committed to reducing absolute Scope 1 and 2 emissions by 46.2% by FY2030, using FY2019 as the baseline year.
-Additionally, the company plans to cut absolute Scope 3 emissions—specifically from purchased goods and services, capital goods, and the use of sold products—by 46% within the same timeframe.
-Long-term targets include a significant reduction of 90% in both Scope 1 and 2 emissions by 2050, alongside a similar 90% reduction in Scope 3 emissions.
-These targets align with the Science Based Targets initiative (SBTi) and are designed to contribute to limiting global warming to 1.5°C. Overall, Tokyu Fudosan Holdings is actively working towards substantial emissions reductions and demonstrates a strong commitment to sustainability in the real estate sector.
+In 2022, Tokyu Fudosan Holdings reported total greenhouse gas emissions of approximately 1,705,700,000 kg CO2e, with 139,900,000 kg CO2e attributed to Scope 1 and 1,670,570,000 kg CO2e to Scope 3 emissions.
+The company has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its value chain by FY2050.
+For near-term targets, Tokyu Fudosan Holdings has committed to reducing absolute Scope 1 and 2 emissions by 46.2% by FY2030, using FY2019 as the baseline.
+Additionally, the company aims to cut Scope 3 emissions from purchased goods and services, capital goods, and the use of sold products by 46% within the same timeframe.
+Long-term, the company targets a 90% reduction in both Scope 1 and 2 emissions and Scope 3 emissions by 2050, again using FY2019 as the reference year.
+These targets align with the Science Based Targets initiative (SBTi) and reflect the company's commitment to addressing climate change effectively within the real estate sector.

 Access structured emissions data, company-specific emission factors, and source documents